-• SMD < Are SMD features active >
+• SMD < Are SMD features active > Acceptable Values: on or off Default Value: off

 Description: Should SMD harmonic constraint be applied to the system.
 If set to on, then SMDk, SMDFile, SMDVel, and SMDDir must be defined.
 Specifying SMDOutputFreq is optional.